Counseling Degrees & Licenses in Iowa

 • Duration: Two to four years

-• Accreditation: Institutional accreditation provided by Higher Learning Commission (HLC).
-The school counseling program is approved by the Iowa Department of Education.
+• Accreditation: Higher Learning Commission (HLC); the school counseling program is approved by the Iowa Department of Education

 Mount Mercy University

 Students interested in state licensure must complete 3,000 hours of supervised clinical training following graduation and pass the national MFT examination.
 Accrual of necessary clinical hours typically requires approximately two years.
-The total time investment to complete both the degree as well as obtain licensure is thus four years.
+The total time investment to complete both the degree and obtain licensure is thus four years.

 • Location: Cedar Rapids, IA